François de La Rochefoucauld, 7th Duke of La Rochefoucauld: Early life

 He was born at La Roche Guyon, the son of François Armand de La Rochefoucauld, duc d'Estissac, grand master of the royal wardrobe.
 One of his cousins was Louis Alexandre de La Rochefoucauld d'Enville.
 Known as the duc de Liancourt in infancy, he became an officer of carbineers, and married at seventeen.
 A visit to England seems to have suggested the establishment of a model farm at Liancourt, where he reared cattle imported from England and Switzerland.
 He also set up spinning machines on his estate, and founded a school, École nationale supérieure d'arts et métiers, for the sons of soldiers, which became in 1788 the École des Enfants de la Patrie under royal protection.
 In 2008, this school was renamed Arts et Métiers ParisTech.

 French Revolution

 Frédéric de Liancourt was elected to the Estates-General of 1789, where he sought in vain to support the monarchy while furthering social reform.

-On 14 July, following the storming of the Bastille, he warned Louis XVI of the state of affairs in Paris, and met his exclamation that there was a revolt with the answer, "Non, sire, c'est une révolution." ("No, majesty, it is a revolution.")
+On 14 July, following the storming of the Bastille, he warned Louis XVI of the state of affairs in Paris, and met his exclamation that there was a revolt with the answer, "Non, sire, c'est une révolution." ("No, Sire, it is a revolution.")
 On 18 July, he became president of the National Constituent Assembly.

 Established in command of a military division in Normandy, he offered Louis a refuge in Rouen, and, failing in this effort, assisted him with a large sum of money.

 Exile

 After the insurrection of 10 August 1792, he fled to England, where he was the guest of Arthur Young.
 There also he met Young's nieces by marriage, Frances and Sarah Burney.
 The former gives a long description of him in her journal.
 After the assassination of his cousin, Louis Alexandre de La Rochefoucauld d'Enville, at Gisors on 14 September 1792 he assumed the title of duc de La Rochefoucauld.

 He left England in 1794, and travelled to the United States.
 In 1795, he and five associates began a tour which covered much of the northern United States and Upper Canada.
 They crossed the Niagara River to Fort Erie and also saw Fort Chippawa.
 From there they travelled to Newark, Canada where they were entertained by Lieutenant Governor John Graves Simcoe.
 Their trip was cut short when they were prohibited from entering Lower Canada.
 François Alexandre Frédéric returned to the US and, in 1799, his exile ended, he returned to France.